Tennessee Lady Volunteers basketball: The Holdsclaw era and a three-peat (1992–1998)

 The early 1990s saw Tennessee remain a constant fixture at the Final Four, with players like Dena Head and Daedra Charles continuing the tradition of excellence.
 The arrival of Chamique Holdsclaw in 1995, however, took the program to unprecedented heights.
 Holdsclaw, joined by Michelle Marciniak and later Tamika Catchings and Semeka Randall, ushered in a dynasty that was then unparalleled in women's college sports.

 In 1994–95, Tennessee reached the national championship game but fell 70–64 to undefeated Connecticut in the first of many high-stakes clashes between the two programs.
 The Huskies had also defeated Tennessee at Gampel Pavilion earlier in the season in the two programs first ever meeting.
 A year later (1995–96), the Lady Vols rebounded, storming through the NCAA tournament and defeated Connecticut 88–83 in the National Semifinals in overtime and then Georgia 83–65 in the championship game to claim their fourth national title.
 Holdsclaw was named Most Outstanding Player, beginning her run as the face of 1990s women’s college basketball.

-In 1996–97, The Lady Vols went 29–10 and were awarded a #3 seed in the NCAA tournament.
+In 1996–97, The Lady Vols went 23–10 to finish the regular season and were awarded a #3 seed in the NCAA tournament.
 They played one of the toughest schedules in the country, and No. 1 ranked Connecticut was favored to defeat them in the Elite Eight matchup.
 However, the Lady Vols used furious offense to defeat UConn 91–81 and return to the Final Four.
 There, they defeated #6 seeded Notre Dame 80–66 and then #1 seed Old Dominion 68–59 to capture the programs fifth title and second consecutive one.

-The 1997–98 season produced one of the greatest teams in women’s basketball history.
-Tennessee went undefeated at 39–0, demolishing nearly every opponent with a combination of Holdsclaw’s scoring, Catchings’ all-around brilliance, and Randall’s defensive intensity.
+The 1997–98 season produced one of the most successful teams in women’s basketball history.
+Tennessee went undefeated at 39–0, besting every opponent with a combination of Holdsclaw’s scoring, Catchings’ all-around talent, and Randall’s defensive intensity.
 In the championship game the Lady Vols defeated Louisiana Tech 93–75, capping a perfect season and capturing their third consecutive national championship.
-Pat Summitt’s eleventh Final Four appearance yielded her sixth national title, and her program was universally recognized as the sport’s premier dynasty.
+Pat Summitt’s eleventh Final Four appearance yielded her sixth national title, and her program was universally recognized as one of the sport’s premier dynasties.